Hungarians on Sunday began voting on a referendum over European Union plans to relocate refugees and migrants among member states.

 The right-wing government of Prime Minister Viktor Orban has fiercely opposed the EU plan, which seeks to share 160,000 asylum seekers around the 28-member bloc via mandatory quotas.
+Hungary has not accepted a single person allocated under the scheme.

 In the run-up to the vote, opinion polls showed vast support for a rejection of the EU proposal among those who said they would vote.
 They also suggested, however, that turnout might not necessarily top the 50 percent required for the poll to be valid.